 ‘HVDC system maximum current’ means the highest phase current, associated with an operating point inside the U-Q/Pmax-profile of the HVDC converter station at maximum HVDC active power transmission capacity;

-‘HVDC converter unit’ means a unit comprising one or more converter bridges, together with one or more converter transformers, reactors, converter unit control equipment, essential protective and switching devices and auxiliaries, if any, used for the conversion.Article 3
+‘HVDC converter unit’ means a unit comprising one or more converter bridges, together with one or more converter transformers, reactors, converter unit control equipment, essential protective and switching devices and auxiliaries, if any, used for the conversion;

+‘isolated AC network’ means an AC network which is not part of a synchronous area, which is connected to a synchronous area via one or more HVDC systems.

+‘interface point’ means the AC interface of an isolated AC network at which technical specifications affecting the performance of the relevant equipment can be prescribed as specified by the relevant system operator and as identified in the connection agreement;

+‘remote-end HVDC converter station’ means an HVDC converter station which is not synchronously connected to any synchronous area;

+‘asynchronously connected power park module’ or ‘A-PPM’ means a power park module that is connected via an interface point to one or more remote-end HVDC converter stations;

+‘asynchronously connected power-to-gas demand unit’ or ‘A-PtG-DU’ means a power-to-gas demand unit that is connected via an interface point to one or more remote end HVDC converter stations;

+‘asynchronously connected electricity storage module’ or ‘A-ESM’ means an electricity storage module that is connected via an interface point to one or more remote end HVDC converter stations;

+‘asynchronously connected demand facility’ or ‘A-DF’ means a facility which consumes electrical energy and is connected via an interface point to one or more remote end HVDC converter stations;

+‘asynchronously connected power park module owner’ means a natural or legal entity owning an asynchronously connected power park module;

+‘asynchronously connected power-to-gas demand unit owner’ means a natural or legal entity owning an asynchronously connected power-to-gas demand unit;

+‘asynchronously connected electricity storage module owner’ means a natural or legal entity owning an asynchronously connected electricity storage module;

+‘asynchronously connected demand facility owner’ means a natural or legal entity owning an asynchronously connected demand facility.

+A STATic synchronous COMpensator (STATCOM) is a fast-acting device capable of providing or absorbing reactive current and thereby regulating the voltage at the point of connection to a power grid.
+It is categorised under Flexible AC transmission system (FACTS) devices.
+The technology is based on VSCs with semi-conductor valves in a modular multi-level configuration.

+Article 3

 Scope of application

-The requirements of this Regulation shall apply to:
+The requirements of this Regulation shall apply to the AC side of HVDC systems:

-HVDC systems connecting synchronous areas or control areas, including back-to-back schemes;
+connecting synchronous areas or control areas, including back-to-back schemes;

-HVDC systems connecting power park modules to a transmission network or a distribution network, pursuant to paragraph 2;
+connecting asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units and asynchronously connected electricity storage modules to a transmission network or a distribution network, pursuant to paragraph 2;

-embedded HVDC systems within one control area and connected to the transmission network; and
+embedded within one control area and connected to the transmission network;

-embedded HVDC systems within one control area and connected to the distribution network when a cross-border impact is demonstrated by the relevant transmission system operator (TSO).
-The relevant TSO shall consider the long-term development of the network in this assessment.
+embedded within one control area and connected to the distribution network when a cross-border impact is demonstrated by the relevant transmission system operator (TSO).
+The relevant TSO shall consider the long-term development of the network in this assessment, and;

+connecting isolated AC networks.